Sunday, July 16, 2017

 The Summit was empowering, inspiring us to have a voice even in digital media.
 We can actively communicate ideas and solutions that benefit disaster management through social media.
 The humanitarian drive creates goodwill among its followers and will further influence young people to actively participate in nation-building.

 The great thing about being Filipino is that our 'Bayahihan' culture has become digital.
 Its evolution enables humanitarians and advocates to continue living with a sense of purpose and direction.
 We have already proven the Resilience of The Filipino Spirit: A Year After Typhoon Yolandaand unfortunate events may hit us no matter what.
-Still, we're ready to break the barriers for a smooth-sailing journey to recovery.
+Still, we're ready to break the barriers for a smooth sailing journey to recovery.

 We join hands together, and our soul-purpose will lead us to uplift the lives of other Filipinos who are lost, misguided, and victims of this sad fate.
 A resilient spirit will always be unshakable and always create a ripple.